-Speech and Language Therapist Diploma in Speech and language pathology in Lille (France)
+Speech and Language Therapist - French Diploma in Speech and language pathology in Lille (France)

 Hélène obtained her bachelor diploma in speech and language pathology in Lille (France),

 In 2017, she decided to move to Dubai to pursue her career, and learn more about speech and language therapy in another context: being a good therapist is through keeping your mind open, she says.
-It allows her to question herself, to continue learning, to discover new ways of practicing, new ways of being and new ways to adapt herself to every human being she welcomes in her office.
+It allows her to question herself, to continue learning, to discover new ways of practising, new methods of being and new ways to adapt herself to every human being she welcomes in her office.

-Playbased therapy is her preferred approach to learning: « I want the proposed activity to be in the interest of my patient, to create a learning environment.
+Play-based therapy is her preferred approach to learning: « I want the proposed activity to be in the interest of my patient, to create a learning environment.
 I want my patient to trust me, not feel judged, but carried, supported and understood.
 This relationship is essential to create a pleasant and playful atmosphere, essential itself to the patient’s progression.
-This way, the most he is motivated, the most he develops his language (without even realizing it !).
+This way, the most he is motivated, the most he develops his language (without even realising it !).
 This is how we play!